Orlando is the “Halloween Vacation Capital of the World!”

 Best Places to Trick or Treat for Halloween in Orlando

 Here are a few options where the kids can trick or treat and everyone can have Halloween fun!

-Zoo Boo Bash at the Central Florida Zoo and Botanical Gardens, offering a night full of ghoulish fun in the wildest neighborhood in town.
+Zoo Boo Bash at the Central Florida Zoo and Botanical Gardens, offers a night full of ghoulish fun in the wildest neighborhood in town.
 Guests can trick-or-treat, enjoy face painting and participate in costume contest on October 20-21 and 27-28.
 Included with regular zoo admission.

 Do you have a favorite Halloween event I didn’t include?
 Please let me know in the comments below.
 I hope this list inspires you to take every opportunity to celebrate with family and friends.
 Go #MakeSomedayHappen